Introduction: Living Frugally on One Income

 7) Cancel Subscriptions and Memberships

-Take inventory of any subscriptions or memberships you have, including your gym membership, and consider canceling those that you no longer use or need.
+Take inventory of any subscriptions or memberships you have, including gym memberships, and consider canceling those that you no longer use or need.
 This is a simple way to cut costs every month without having to make any drastic changes.

 8) Make your Own Cleaning Supplies

-Making your own cleaning supplies, such as homemade laundry detergent, is a great way to reduce expenses while also eliminating any harsh chemicals that you may find in store-bought products.
-All you need are basic pantry items like baking soda, vinegar, and lemon juice to make powerful homemade cleaners.
+Making your own cleaning supplies, such as homemade laundry detergent and DIY natural household cleaners is a great way to reduce expenses while also eliminating any harsh chemicals that you may find in store-bought products.
+You can create potent homemade cleaners using simple pantry items like baking soda, lemon juice, and vinegar.

 9) Do Your Own Repairs if You Can

 If you have basic repair skills, try doing your own repairs around the house instead of hiring a professional.
-This can save you time and money in the long run, as many simple repairs are not difficult to do yourself.
+This can save you time and money as many simple repairs are not difficult to do yourself.

 10) Use the Library Instead of Buying Books